 Statistical analysis

-Any model specification/regression diagnostics done?

-Unadjusted and adjusted regression models

-Handling missing data: participants with missing covariates were excluded from that particular analysis?

-Explain what variables were included in each regression model (i.e., each outcome was a separate model, in person and FB social contact variables were put in the model together, etc)

-In adjusted models, we included number of social media platforms used, lifetime history of suicidal ideation, and lifetime history of suicide attempts as covariates.
+The association between positive screening for psychiatric disorder and frequency of social contact was modeled using logistic regression.
+Eight models were estimated, one for each psychiatric disorder (four) and social contact measure (two).
+The categorical social contact measures were modeled as a set of 4 indicator variables where the least frequent category (“every few weeks or less often”) was the referent.
+Covariates described above were included in the models.
+Adjusted odds ratios were calculated from the models to compare the odds of screening positive for each level of social contact versus the “every few weeks or less often” level.
+Subjects were excluded from model estimation due to missing covariate values in survey responses.

 As a sensitivity analysis, we substituted the frequency of Facebook social contact variable for frequency of visiting or using Facebook.
 The former variable is considered a more specific indication of active use of Facebook, while the latter can include any use of Facebook, including passive scrolling and reading of content on Facebook without two-way social interaction19,20.